Rem598/Performance_Tracker/README.md

-#  A  Businmess Performance_Tracker using python and djkango and mySQL
+#  A  Businmess Performance Tracker using python and django and MySQL